Best Practices To Revamp Your Cloud Migration Strategy

 3. Optimize the cloud network :

 Cloud migration takes a lot of your business processes to the public cloud.
-The network used by the cloud is the public internet, by default.
-So if your organization is worried about the internet being too slow or not too secure, contact your internet service provider for optimized speed or choose amazon web services cloud migration.
-They offer a dedicated network connection to its infrastructure.
+The network used by the cloud is the public internet by default.
+So if your organization is worried about the internet being too slow or not too secure, contact your internet service provider for optimized speed or choose Amazon web services cloud migration.
+They offer a dedicated network connection to their infrastructure.

 4. Upskill your team on cloud migration :

 Most companies face cloud migration challenges due to a lack of expertise.
-So when you’re working on the cloud to cloud migration, be sure to train your team too.
-You could ask your AWS cloud migration service provider for training sessions designed to get different departments up-to-speed with cloud concepts.
+So when you’re working on the cloud-to-cloud migration, train your team too.
+Ask your AWS cloud migration service provider for training sessions to get different departments up-to-speed with cloud concepts.

 5. Ensure software licensing :

 When creating your cloud migration strategy, document all enterprise applications and software.
-Remember to go through their licensing rules with respect to cloud computing services.
+Remember to go through their licensing rules concerning cloud computing services.
 If you’re unsure, remember to talk to the vendor to see if the licenses you’ve purchased are suitable or can be updated for usage.

 Pro tip: Use a software asset management tool.
 It helps you reduce the risks, costs, and complexities associated with license management in the cloud.